 But I was lucky enough to savor it again, only this time it was served in a Muslim wedding of one of my colleague.
-Whether your are close to your colleague or not, does not matter, an invitation to wedding must be honoured in all respect, at least for the sake of grandiose and luxurious feasts weddings are known for in India.
+Whether your are close to your colleague or not, does not matter, an invitation to wedding must be honored in all respect, at least for the sake of grandiose and luxurious feasts weddings are known for in India.
 That event has changed my perception, khubani ka meetha was delicious with chopped kernels in it, not syrupy sweet and was served with a thick cream.

 Recipe is simple.
 Just four ingredients.
 Apricot, sugar, cardamom and cream.

-- Dried Apricots : 30 (pitted)
+- 30 Dried Apricots , pitted

 - Sugar : as per requirement